Leicester Cobras at the Health Lottery Tea Party at Claridge’s on Thursday 28 March

 Ian Trott, Chairman – Leicester Cobras Wheelchair Basketball Club, said:

 “It was an honour to be invited along to The Health Lottery Tea Party, to be there alongside and recognised in front of all those celebrities was very exciting.
-We are extremely grateful to the Health Lottery for the funding they have provided to the Cobras, as it has given the club an opportunity to showcase and promote the sport to lots of disabled young people in Leicester who haven’t had the chance to get involved in sport previously.”
+We are extremely grateful to the Health Lottery for the funding they have provided to the Cobras, as it has given the club an opportunity to showcase and promote the sport to lots of disabled young people in Leicester who haven’t had the chance to get involved in the sport previously.”

 George Bates (19), club member – Leicester Cobras Wheelchair Basketball Club, said: